Labrador Retriever vs Golden Retriever

 The Labrador Retriever is known for being a high-energy sporting breed with a distinctive personality.
 Sporting breeds like the Labrador Retriever are typically friendly, eager to please, and excellent with families.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever requires thoughtful care tailored to their specific breed characteristics.
+At 55-80 lbs and 10-13 yrs of typical lifespan, the Labrador Retriever brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 What follows is a practical breakdown of the key factors.

 With Family Members